 Why should women use creatine?

 Although there are differences between the male and female anatomy, our muscles and our energy systems work the same.
 If creatine supplementation can increase performance at high intensities for men, then it will naturally do the same for women.
 Research suggests that females supplementing with creatine can significantly increase strength in as little as five weeks.
-Therefore any female that is serious about strength training or participating in a sport that requires bouts of high-intensity work, should use creatine to aid performance, recovery and exercise adaptations.
+Therefore any female that is serious about strength training or participating in a sport that requires bouts of high-intensity work, could consider using creatine to aid performance, recovery and exercise adaptations.

 In terms of excessive weight gain/muscle gain, this will not occur in women using creatine.
 Firstly, women do not build muscle at the same rate as men due to lower levels of testosterone.
 Secondly provided creatine dosage is appropriate (i.e. 3 g/dl – grams per decilitre) and not excessive, water retention will not be an issue.

 When discussing protocols for creatine supplementation, it is very common to hear about loading phases, maintenance phases and creatine cycling.
-If you are serious about training, you train year round and if your training includes high-intensity work rates then creatine supplementation is of benefit to you year round.
+If you are serious about training, you train year-round and if your training includes high-intensity work rates then creatine supplementation is of benefit to you year-round.
 In which case doses of 3 g/dl will augment and maintain muscle creatine, improving exercise capacity at high intensities, without the worry of excessive weight gain or water retention.

 Dehydration and cramping myths